What is the Hide WordPress Login Page feature and how to use it?

 If you rename it to the "secureurltest", then your new login URL will be:

 Remember: The only way to access your WordPress login page is through the new URL you have created.

 Note: This will not rename the original wp-login.php file.
 Also, this original file will not and can't be deleted.

 You cannot delete the wp-login.php file, as Shield includes this file when a visitor attempts to access the "new" login URL.
 When a visitor attempts to access the original login URL directly, Shield will intercept the request and block it, presenting a pseudo-404 response as if the file doesn't exist.

 To test it, you can login into your site on 1 web browser, and temporarily change the login URL.
 You won't be logged out.

 You can then use a different web browser to try and access the old and new URLs to see how they work for you.
 If you don't like how it functions, you can use your original browser to turn off the feature.

 For more information on how to use Hide WordPress Login Page feature, read the article here.

-We also recommend you to read our blog article here.
+You may also read our blog article about this here.

 Remember if you use this feature and it doesn't work on your site as expected, you can always regain access to site using this method.